Motorcycle Test Ride Insurance: A Guide

 - Do they intend to take a pillion passenger?

-- Them to complete a rider declaration form.
+- Can they complete a rider declaration form?

 - Can you keep hold of their current keys/paperwork for security?

 Insurers often leave this to your discretion with the expectation that such checks will be in place.
-However, insurers can vary in their approach so be sure to check with your broker in case there is specific criteria you need to follow.
+However, insurers can vary in their approach.
+If you arrange your insurance with us, we will let you know if are specific criteria you need to follow.

 If your dealership has enough employees, consider following along behind the ride.
 If not, add a simple GPS tracker to the vehicle, so you can monitor for issues.